 Romans in the times of Diocletian (284 – 305) built a lot – city was extended, here were housed many legions and new city walls were built – Palmyra was preparing for standoff with Sassanid Empire.
 In Byzantine times some churches were built here but most of the city in this period was in ruins.

 In 634 AD the city was captured.
 This was not done by the old rival – Sassanid Empire.
-A new force rised in Near East: tribes of Arabs united for the first time and were successful in fights both against the Sassanid and Byzantine empires.
-Palmyra was taken by one of the most successful Arab warriors – Khalid ibn al-Walid, a companion of prophet Muhammad.
+A new force was raised in Near East: tribes of Arabs united for the first time and were successful in fights both against the Sassanid and Byzantine empires.
+Palmyra was taken by one of the most successful Arab warriors – Khalid ibn al-Walid, a companion of Prophet Muhammad.

-Happily, city was left intact.
+Happily, the city was left intact.
 It continued to be an important trade city.
-In 1401 it was captured by Timur – but, again, the decline was short and later, in the 15th century, it again was a splendid, prosperous trade city.
+In 1401 it was captured by Timur – but, again, the decline was short, and later, in the 15th century, it again was a splendid, prosperous trade city.

-Ruins of city were rediscovered by travellers in the 17th and 18th century.
-These romantic remnants of once powerful city in the middle of desert to a large extent influenced the architecture and art in Europe.
-It was one of key stymulus in the development of Neo-Classical architecture and innovations of European urban planning.
+Ruins of the city were rediscovered by travelers in the 17th and 18th centuries.
+These romantic remnants of a once-powerful city in the middle of the desert to a large extent influenced the architecture and art in Europe.
+It was one of the key stimulus in the development of Neo-Classical architecture and innovations of European urban planning.

-Palmyra was built in oasis, in the middle of desert.
-From all sides this splendid city was surrounded by barren, dry deserts and mountains.
-At first this might seem to be impossible location for one of the most sophisticated cities of antiquity, but one should look not locally but regionally: Palmyra happened to be in the middle of regional trade routes including the legendary Silk Road.
+Palmyra was built in an oasis, in the middle of the desert.
+From all sides, this splendid city was surrounded by barren, dry deserts and mountains.
+At first, this might seem to be an impossible location for one of the most sophisticated cities of antiquity, but one should look not locally but regionally: Palmyra happened to be in the middle of regional trade routes including the legendary Silk Road.